kdorff/sfpg/readme.txt

 ____________________________________________________________
-define('SECURITY_PHRASE', 'change this text!');
+define('SECURITY_PHRASE', '');

-Set this option to a random phrase or a number of random chars, and don't tell anyone!
-The string will be used to make the gallery URL's tamper resistant to avoid creative or malicious use.
+Manually set, or have the gallery generate a random phrase.
+The SECURITY_PHRASE is used to make the gallery URL's tamper resistant to avoid creative or malicious use.

+If the gallery is accessed and this option is not set, then the gallery will insert a random string of chars into the script.
+This string will also be saved in the DATA_ROOT in a file called "security_phrase.php".
+If this file exists while the gallery is accessed and the SECURITY_PHRASE option is not set, then the string will be reused.
+This is to avoid having to delete the entire DATA_ROOT, when upgrading or starting over with a fresh copy of the gallery.

+If the script can't edit itself, a text is displayed, explaining that the SECURITY_PHRASE have to be set manually.

+INFO: PHP needs permissions to edit the script itself, for the script to set the SECURITY_PHRASE automatically.
-Data stored in the DATA_ROOT uses this phrase.
-So if this option is changed, the contents of DATA_ROOT directory should be deleted.
-It will then regenerate automatically.
+INFO: Data stored in the DATA_ROOT uses this phrase.
+So if this option is changed, the contents of DATA_ROOT directory must be deleted.
+The data will then regenerate automatically.
+Also if this option is changed all URLs/links containing the sfpg parameter will end up in the root of the gallery.

-Example 1: 'hTfw9nTr4d'
-Example 2: 'Maerc.Eci,Ekil-i'

 ____________________________________________________________